Battle of Piski (Simeria)(1849)

 - The Battle of Piski (Simeria) took place in 1849.
 February 9, 1849.

-- Who won the Battle of Piski (Simeria)?
+- What was the outcome of the Battle of Piski (Simeria)?

 - The Hungarian Revolutionary Army were victorious against the Austrian Imperial Forces.